 The ore body is hosted within a shear zone, filled with quartz, within Lower Birimian sediments close to the eastern contact with Upper Birimian rocks.

-The Bibiani gold mine is estimated to contain probable ore reserve of 5.4 million tonnes (Mt), containing 640,000oz of gold.
+As of December 2019, the Bibiani gold mine was estimated to contain probable ore reserve of 6.4Mt, containing 660,000oz of gold.

 Long hole open stoping mining method will be applied at the underground Bibiani mine.
 The developer proposes to use longitudinal method, wherever the width of the planned stope is less than 15m.